Nova music festival memorial site

 Organized Missions to Israel

-Since the war began, many organized missions have made it easier for people to come to Israel, volunteer, and show their support.
-Local communities, synagogues, and Jewish Federations have been running trips for their members, while national organizations offer both solidarity and volunteer missions—most combining a bit of both.
-These trips are a great option for those who want to help but don’t want to figure out all the details themselves.
-Now that the north has reopened, missions are running in both the north and the south, providing support where it’s needed most.
-They take care of everything—flights, food, lodging, tours, volunteer work, visits to wounded soldiers, BBQs for soldiers, and more—so participants can focus on making a difference.
+Since the war began, organized missions have made it much easier for people to come to Israel, volunteer, and show their support.
+Local communities, synagogues, and Jewish Federations continue to run trips for their members, and national organizations offer both solidarity and volunteer-focused missions—many combining a mix of the two.
+These trips are ideal for anyone who wants to help but doesn’t want to coordinate every detail on their own.

 Some organized missions include: